15.4 Introduction to the External Male Genitalia

 This diagram shows the cross section of the testis.

-Figure 15.5 Anatomy of the Testis.
+Figure 15.5: Anatomy of the Testis.
 This sagittal view shows the seminiferous tubules, the site of sperm production.
 Formed sperm are transferred to the epididymis, where they mature.
 They leave the epididymis during an ejaculation via the ductus deferens.
+From Anatomy and Physiology 2e, licensed under CC BY 4.0.

 The tightly coiled seminiferous tubules form the bulk of each testis.
 They are composed of developing sperm cells surrounding a lumen, the hollow center of the tubule, where formed sperm are released into the duct system of the testis.
 Specifically, from the lumens of the seminiferous tubules, sperm move into the straight tubules (or tubuli recti), and from there into a fine meshwork of tubules called the rete testes.
 Sperm leave the rete testes, and the testis itself, through the 15 to 20 efferent ductules that cross the tunica albuginea.